uclaacm/learn.py-s21/session-2-data-structures/README.md

 Is this confusing to you?
 The developers of Python thought it would be.
 That's why they have deemed using `map()` and lambdas "**unpythonic**", meaning they strongly discourage ever using them together.
 (Feel free to use lamdas in other contexts, though!)

-Why then did I just spend so much time talking about lambdas and `map()`.
+Why then did I just spend so much time talking about lambdas and `map()`?
 Because it's a perfect segway into what I really wanted to talk about!!

 ## List Comprehension
 List comprehension allows you to accomplish basically everything that `map()` can do in a simpler, more readable, and more elegant way!
 In order to see just how magical it is, let's transform our cartesian product function from before to use list comprehension.